-Reduce Lower Snake River Compensation Plan (LSRCP) funding by about \$2.3 to \$3.0 million dollars.
-Potential effect: Bonneville reports minimal effects as budgeted funds exceeded expenditures for several years.
+• Reduce Lower Snake River Compensation Plan (LSRCP) funding by about \$2.3 to \$3.0 million dollars.
+Potential effect: Bonneville reports budgeted funds exceeded expenditures for several years.
+The project sponsors believe they will experience reduced flexibility and capacity to replace aging assets associated with the program.